nickboorer/javascript_work/docs/notes/The Basics.md

 - Expression: fragment representing a single value
   - evaluation: determining the value of an expression
-  - Compound expression: composed of two or more expressions
+  - Compound expression: composed of two or more expressions (such as when using operators)
   - literal: direct representation of fixed value
     - number literal: a number in code
   - operator: symbol to manipulate expressions